 Use white paint

 This doesn’t just apply to tiny homes.
-You can make any space feel bigger with a coat of white paint.
-White paint typically goes really well on ceilings and walls.
-Not only does white paint illuminate an otherwise dark space by offering a reflective surface for the incoming light to bounce off, but it also fools the eye into thinking about the area by offering a sharp visual contrast.
-White paint is one of the easiest and cheapest ways to open up space.
-If you’re going to be painting a space, it is recommended that you do this yourself in order to save money.
+You can make any space feel more prominent with white paint.
+White paint typically goes well on ceilings and walls.
+White paint illuminates an otherwise dark space by offering a reflective surface for the incoming light to bounce off.
+It also makes the eye think about the area by offering a sharp visual contrast.
+White paint is one of the easiest and cheapest ways to open space.
+If you’re painting a space, it is recommended that you do this yourself to save money.

 Get creative with the lighting

-If you’ve been thinking to yourself for a long time that your windows and curtains really need replacing, now might be a good time to do just that.
-If you’re going to be opening up space, or at least fooling the eyes into thinking that space is bigger than it actually is, one thing you will need a lot of is good light!
+If you’ve been thinking that your windows and curtains need replacing for a long time, now might be a good time to do just that.
+If you’re opening up space, or at least fooling the eyes into thinking that space is more significant than it is, one thing you will need a lot of is good light!

 Good light can be achieved with large windows.
-You may have to put some money into this endeavour, but it will certainly be worth it in the long run.
-If you don’t have a lot of money to play with when it comes to lighting a space with new windows, consider instead getting some new light fixtures, this will immediately make a visual difference without breaking the bank.
+You may have to put some money into this endeavour, but it will undoubtedly be worth it in the long run.
+If you don’t have a lot of money to play with when it comes to lighting a space with new windows, consider getting some new light fixtures instead; this will immediately make a visual difference without breaking the bank.

 Clean up the clutter

 One of the best things you can do for a small space is to de-clutter it.
 If you’ve got a stack of old books that’s been sitting on the coffee table since God was a boy, consider moving them to a small shelving unit, and clean up anything else that might be considered ‘straggling’ from your last deep clean.
-Cleaning the clutter will give you a sense of scale and a new perspective on the space and it will open up new opportunities to visualize new ways to arrange the furniture.
+Cleaning the clutter will give you a sense of scale and a new perspective on the space, opening up new opportunities to visualize new ways to arrange the furniture.

 Move the furniture around

 The great thing about interior design is that there are no right or wrong answers!
-You can play around with moving your furniture as much as you like until you find something that works for you.
-You can also consider selling old furniture if it no longer fits within your new vision or hasn’t been used for anything important in a long time and is purely there for aesthetic purposes.
+You can move your furniture as much as you like until you find something that works for you.
+You can also consider selling old furniture if it no longer fits within your new vision or hasn’t been used for anything substantial in a long time and is purely for aesthetic purposes.
 Sometimes less is more.

 However, if you choose to decorate your small space, remember that it doesn’t have to be a big, expensive, stressful task.
 Keep it simple and think big.
 How can you maximize the small space?
-That’s up to you, we’re just here to help you think about it.
-And, if you need a hand with painting your new house or apartment, get in touch with MrPaint today!
+That’s up to you.
+We’re just here to help you think about it.
+And, if you need a hand with painting your new house or apartment, contact MrPaint today!